yegor256/blog/_posts/2015/jan/2015-01-05-how-to-be-honest-and-keep-customer.md

 The solution here is to turn the client's demands into project requirements.
 Most of them will be lost in the process, because they won't be sane enough to form a good requirement.
-Others will be documented, estimated, and crossed-out by the client himself, becuase he will realize they are pointless or too expensive.
+Others will be documented, estimated, and crossed-out by the client himself, because he will realize they are pointless or too expensive.
 Only a few of them will survive, since they will be reasonable enough.
 And they will help the project.
 So it is also a _win-win_ solution.